Causes of Bad Breath

 Constipation

 Constipation can cause bad breath.
-Various gases that pass from the intestines to the blood during absorption come to the lungs with the blood circulation and are expelled from there by breathing.
+Various gases that pass from the intestines to the blood during absorption come to the lungs with the blood circulation and are expelled by breathing.
 In this respect, in the case of constipation, the concentration of malodorous gases that pass into the blood also increases as smelly substances increase in the intestines.
-Similarly, the colon diverticulum can cause breath odor.
-Intestinal parasites, on the other hand, can cause bad breath originating from the digestive tract.
+Similarly, the colon diverticulum can cause a breath odor.
+On the other hand, intestinal parasites can cause bad breath originating from the digestive tract.

 Gastroesophageal Reflux Disease